 Not applicable.
-This measure uses Medicare Part A inpatient claims data, which are routinely collected for payment purposes.
+This measure uses Medicare Part A claims data for hospitals and SNFs, which are routinely collected for payment purposes.
 These data are electronically available from the Centers for Medicare & Medicaid Services (CMS) at no cost beyond that of data processing and can be used to specify, publicly report, and track the measure in a timely fashion.
 Since data are already collected as part of Medicare's payment process, this measure poses no additional data collection burden on providers.
 Further, because claims are used for payment, data are complete and subject to audit.
 In addition to Medicare claims, electronic Medicare enrollment and eligibility data are used.